scirpt

 • Always ensure your tires are properly inflated.
 Have your auto shop check tire pressure each time you have an oil change.

-• Rotate every 3,000 to 5,000 miles
+• Rotate tires every 3,000 to 5,000 miles

-• Align every 6,000 miles or twice a year
+• Balance and align every 5,000 to 6,000 miles, or twice a year

 • Practice good start and stop habits when you drive.
 Peeling out on a start and slamming on brakes is bad for your tires (and your vehicle).